-To fulfill this need, educators must position themselves as learners, a suggestion made by many other Toyota Family Teachers of the Year.
+To fulfill this need, educators must position themselves as learners, a suggestion made by many other Toyota Family Teachers of the Year in Stronger Families, Stronger Communities.
 This may require practitioners to step outside of their comfort zone.
 However, it’s when we step out of our comfort zones that we truly experience the growth needed to serve a diverse student population.

 How can practitioners truly get to know students?
 Start with a few of these ideas:

 - Engage students in one-on-one conversations.
 2012 Toyota Family Teacher of the Year Shari Brown shared, “If you do not first make a personal connection with your students and allow time for a relationship, they will not trust you with their educational and personal pursuits.”
 To truly connect with students, look them in the eye and show an interest in them.
 Ask them what they’d like for you to know about them.
 Some educators even ask students to write letters about themselves in the first few weeks of school.
 However you do it, learn about your students.

 - Make positive phone calls home.
 Practitioners sometimes fail to realize how powerful it is to make the first communication with families a positive one.
 When home culture constantly clashes with school culture, families get used to regular negative communication.
 Establishing positive communication shows families you care about the success of their children and recognize their positive contributions.
 Building a positive relationship with families early in the school year improves your ability to get to know your students and where they come from.